Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Western Michigan vs. Kent State College Football Odds, Plays and Insights

-The Western Michigan Broncos (4-2, 0-0 MAC) are touchdown favorites when they host the Kent State Golden Flashes (3-3, 0-0 MAC) in a MAC matchup on Saturday, October 16, 2021 at Waldo Stadium.
-An over/under of 66 is set in the contest.
+The Western Michigan Broncos (4-2, 0-0 MAC) are touchdown favorites when they host the Kent State Golden Flashes (3-3, 0-0 MAC) in conference play on Saturday, October 16, 2021 at Waldo Stadium.
+The over/under is 66.5 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.